dtjasper/CS3733-assignment5/README.md

 ### Enter a description below of what your form does, and what processing of the data is done by the server

+This form collects data about people who crochet and their preferences.
+The data is processed by the server as it collects the total number of people who voted for each category (or did not vote).
+It is displayed by the frontend as a bar graph and a list, but it is processed and held by the server.

 ---
 ## Assignment Details
 * Use Webstorm to clone this repository on your computer.